1kohei1/sd-scheduler/memo.md

 - [x] Test thoroughly about presentation validation
 - [x] Fix the bug of asPath not generated in the redirect
 - [ ] In maximum, make faculty to be booked up to 5 if not admin (v3) Hear to professors
+- [ ] Refactor db.util to return the promise (currently some function requires calling .exec, and some are not)

 NOTES: